 American Veterinarian Medical Academy ǀ Dog Bite Prevention– The American Veterinarian Medical Academy (AVMA) is a non-profit organization representing more than 80,000 U.S. veterinarians.
 The AVMA provides crucial resources, including educational information about dog bite prevention and responding to a dog attack.

 American Society for the Prevention of Cruelty to Animals ǀ Dog Bite Prevention– The American Society for the Prevention of Cruelty to Animals (ASPCA) is the United States’ first human society.
 The ASPCA provides resources, including safety tips for pet parents and information about dog bite prevention.

-If you've been bitten by a dog, you can seek recovery for your injuries, but don't do it alone.
-The Tampa dog bite lawyers at the Germain Law Group can fight for you to seek full compensation for your injuries.
+If you’ve been bitten by a dog, you can seek recovery for your injuries, but don’t do it alone.
+The Tampa dog bite lawyers at the Germain Law Group, P.A. can fight for you to seek full compensation for your injuries.

-Our experienced, aggressive attorneys can negotiate with the insurance company for a settlement you're happy with and are not afraid to take them to court.
-Germain Law Group proudly represents dog bite victims throughout Florida, including Tampa, Hunters Green, Sun City Center, Temple Terrace, and the surrounding areas.
+Our experienced, aggressive attorneys can negotiate with the insurance company for a settlement you’re happy with and are not afraid to take them to court.
+Germain Law Group, P.A. proudly represents dog bite victims throughout Florida, including Tampa, Hunters Green, Sun City Center, Temple Terrace, and the surrounding areas.

 Contact the Germain Law Group, P.A. today at (813) 835-8888 or submit an online form to schedule a consultation.